 This week's New Yorker was in the wrong place at the wrong time, but is using his experience to make others more aware of what gun violence looks like.
-NY1's John Schiumo filed the following report.
+NY1's John Schiumo filed the following report, which was shot, written and edited by Rachel Smith.

 Every day, when Antonius Wiriadjaja wakes up, he takes a photo of himself and his wounds.